NIVANorge/datasetcreator/README.md

 ### Configuring the view

 The local catalog config file can be found in [catalog.xml](./catalog/catalog.xml).
 Documentation for working with this configuration file can be found [here](https://docs.unidata.ucar.edu/tds/current/userguide/basic_config_catalog.html).
-The ncml [documentation](https://docs.unidata.ucar.edu/netcdf-java/current/userguide/basic_ncml_tutorial.html) can also be useful.
+The ncml [documentation](https://docs.unidata.ucar.edu/netcdf-java/current/userguide/basic_ncml_tutorial.html) is also useful.

 ## Working with netCDF